shawnmflemingc/faq/commongisfiles.md

 ## **3. CSV (Comma-Separated Values)**

 - **What It Is:**
   - CSV is a simple text format used to store tabular data, where each line represents a record, and fields are separated by commas.
-In GIS, CSV files often contain point data, with columns for latitude and longitude coordinates.
+In GIS, CSV files often contain point data, with columns for latitude and longitude coordinates, but the format is not exclusive to GIS and used in many other industries to move data from one place to another (e.g. Saving data in Excel).

 - **Components:**
   - A CSV file typically includes: